digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/instruments/bond.rst

   :start-after: -- CREATE_FLOATING_RATE_BOND_VARIABLES_BEGIN
   :end-before: -- CREATE_FLOATING_RATE_BOND_VARIABLES_END

+The instrument supports two types of reference rates, which are configurable using the :ref:``ReferenceRateTypeEnum <type-daml-finance-interface-instrument-types-floatingrate-referenceratetypeenum-97197>`:

+- Libor/Euribor style rates with a single fixing
+- SOFR style reference rates (using a compounded index)

 Using these terms we can create the floating rate bond instrument:

 .. literalinclude:: ../src/test/daml/Daml/Finance/Instrument/Bond/Test/Util.daml